-Creating Cloud Authorization for AWS
+Creating Cloud Authorization for Amazon Web Services (AWS)

 To allow Resource Manager to schedule jobs using your AWS account, you must first authorize MissingLink to access the account using standard AWS cross-account authorization.